Guillain barre syndromeGuillain barre syndrome

 Safe Food Practices:

-- Eat fresh and home cooked and avoid outside food in case of pandemic and mass infection cases.
+• Eat fresh and home cooked food and avoid outside food in case of mass infection like situation

-- keep raw and uncooked food separately and follow the hygiene during food storage.
+• keep raw and uncooked food separately and follow the hygiene during food storage.
+After washing and handling raw meat and fish products, clean the utensils and your hands properly

 Regular Hand wash:

-- Do regular hand wash using the soap after using washrooms and after coming from out.
+• Do regular hand wash using the soap after using washrooms and after coming from outside public places.

-Get immediate medical help if found following symptoms in case of pandemic situations:
+Get immediate medical help if found following below symptoms in case of mass infection like situations:

-- Leg or hand muscles slow response and body disbalance.
+• Leg or hand muscles slow response and body imbalance

-While the recovery from Guillain Barré Syndrome varies from person to person, most individuals begin to improve within a few weeks to months, although some may experience lingering symptoms such as weakness or fatigue.
-Full recovery can take anywhere from several months to a few years.
-In some cases, individuals may have permanent nerve damage, but the majority recover with time and proper treatment.
+Recovery from GBS are vary from person to person, many people can see the improvement within few weeks to months, and some may experience weakness for a longer period.
+Full recovery may take from several months to few years.
+In some cases, individual may have permeant muscle damage, but mostly it recovers by the time with correct treatment.

 Thanks for visiting Gymbag4u.com